 Tulips don't like too much water so keep the soil moist but it should have good drainage.
 Tulips can also be grown in pots so they are great for small gardens or balconies.
 You can get early or late flowering tulips so if you combine the two you could have a long lasting tulip display.
 If you can get them, Dutch tulip bulbs are one of the best - we all know that Amsterdam is famed for it's tulip displays.

-There are so many different colors of tulips you will be spoilt for choice!
+There are so many different tulip colours you will be spoilt for choice!
 You can choose between...

 - White